home-assistant/developers.home-assistant/docs/review-process.md

 All architectural decisions around the Home Assistant project are recorded in the [ADR folder](https://github.com/home-assistant/architecture/tree/master/adr).
-Ensure these rules and guidelines are followed before creating your PR to avoid later adjustments based on your code PR not following these rules.
+Ensure these rules and guidelines are followed before creating your PR to avoid later adjustments based on your core PR not following these rules.
 If needed a new [discussion](https://github.com/home-assistant/architecture/discussions) can take place to make the necessary decision prior to submitting a PR for review.

 ## Creating the perfect PR